 “Walking pneumonia” may sound like something out of a zombie flick, but trust us – although it makes sufferers a bit miserable, mycoplasma is actually the mildest form of pneumonia.
-International Medical Clinic’s Dr Gina Dahel explains the illness, how it spreads and what we can do to reduce our risk of catching it.
+Here we find out more about this common illness in Hong Kong, how it spreads and what we can do to reduce our risk of catching it.

 What exactly is mycoplasma?

 Mycoplasma infection is a respiratory illness caused by mycoplasma pneumoniae, a microscopic bacterial organism.
-The infection is contagious; it is spread through contact with droplets from the noses and throats of infected people, especially when they cough and sneeze.
+The infection is contagious; it’s spread through contact with droplets from the noses and throats of infected people, especially when they cough and sneeze.

 Though the infection is known in medical terms as “atypical pneumonia”, as the disease differs from more serious pneumonia cases caused by typical bacteria, and “community-acquired pneumonia”, it’s more commonly called “walking pneumonia”, since most patients are able to function quite normally.